Women and Feminine Tarot Cards

-Plus the 4 Kings and the Knights and Pages of the minor Suits.
+Plus four Kings, Knights and Pages of the minor suits.
 Yes, there are way less women in the minor suit and that is not fair – hello Medieval roots 🙂

 But on the other hand, their presence in a spread is even more powerful.
 Just like in Chess, a Queen is the real deal.
 I recently had 3 Queens in one reading.
 And that really made it memorable.

-There are also the gender neutral or “open to debate/follow your gut feeling” cards, which more or less relate to female or male energy but mostly adapt to their context or deck.
+There are also the gender neutral or fluid cards, which more or less relate to female or male energy but mostly adapt to their context or deck.

 Wheel of Fortune (neutral / feminine energy)